escalata/AMA/README.md

 ## Requirements

-Before the snakemake workflow can be started, the configfiles of the various modular steps must be customized with **individual output paths** and **desired processing parameters**.
+Before the snakemake workflow can be started, the config files of the various modular steps must be customized with **individual output paths** and **desired processing parameters**.

 - **Config_download**

     - `csv_file:` The path to the csv file containing the results (SRA accessions) generated out of the search string from the NIH database search `/genbank_store/biodiversity_project/data/SRA_list_example.csv`

-    - `output_directory:` The path is including a created folder in which the results shall be saved, for example `/genbank_store/biodiversity_project/result1`
+    - `output_directory:` The path in which the results shall be saved it is important that the input contains a previously created folder as destination, for example `/genbank_store/biodiversity_project/result1`

     - `download_perc:` The percentage of how much of the datasets should be downloaded for each individual SRR accession we would suggest `10` for the validation download and `100` for the full download later on